teiid/teiid-dashboard/builder/src/main/jbossas7/README.md

     e.g. $ ./jboss-cli.sh --connect --command="deploy /home/myuser/myfiles/teiid-dashbuilder-jboss-as7.0.war" )

-The application is configured to use a datasource with the following JNDI name: <code>java:jboss/datasources/ExampleDS</code>.
+The application is configured to use this datasource, with the following JNDI name: <code>java:jboss/datasources/ExampleDS</code>, as its workspace persistence.
 Notice, this datasource is intended for development/demo purposes and it's present by default at any JBoss installation.

 If you want to deploy on a database different from H2 like Oracle, MySQL, Postgres or MS SQL Server please follow the next steps: